 Males and female serpae tetra exhibit some differences in appearance.

-- Males tend to be more brightly colored, and their dorsal fin is almost completely black.
+- Males are more brightly colored, and their dorsal fin is almost completely black.

 - In contrast, females have a slightly duller coloration, are plumper, and lack color under their fins.

-- As Serpae Tetras age, their colors may become less intense.
+- As Serpae Tetras age, their colors becomes less intense.

 Lifespan

-Serpae Tetras have a lifespan of 5-7 years in captivity, which can be extended with proper care.
+Serpae Tetras have a lifespan of 5-7 years in captivity, which is extended with proper care.
 Factors that can affect their lifespan include unfavorable water conditions, an undersized tank, and an inadequate diet.

 To keep your sheep Tetra healthy, it’s essential to provide a spacious tank, maintain clean water, and feed them a balanced diet.